kaiser-jan/scriptable-untis/README.md

 #### Absences

 Lists open (unexcused) absences with their date and duration.
 It also shows who created the absence, if there is enough space.

-## 📥 Installation

-1. Before installing the script, you need to [install Scriptable from the App Store](https://apps.apple.com/us/app/scriptable/id1405459188?uo=4).

-2. To install the script, head over to the [releases page](https://github.com/JFK-05/scriptable-untis/releases) select the latest release.\
-   Alternatively, you can directly download the latest stable release [here](https://github.com/JFK-05/scriptable-untis/releases/latest/download/UntisWidget.js).

-3. After downloading the file, click share, and select scriptable.
-   Now click `Add to My Scripts` at the bottom.

-4. Click the play button at the lower right (or click the script in the overview) to run the script.
-This will start the setup process.\
-   You will be asked for the url, which you can find when selecting you school [here](https://webuntis.com/).
-You might have to click the "switch school" button to get to the correct page.\
-   The url should look something like this: `https://<server>.webuntis.com/WebUntis/?school=<schoolname>#/basic/login`. (with `<server>` and `<schoolname>` replaced)

-5. Now you can add an iOS widget for Scriptable and select the script in the options.

-6. The widget should update automatically and display the information. 🥳 (might take a few seconds)

-7. If you want to customize the widget (e.g. color the lessons), see the [configuration section](#⚒️-configuration).

-## ⏫ Updating

-The script will check for updates every few hours.\
-Regular updates will be downloaded and installed automatically.\
-If you want to update manually, you can do so by running the script and selecting `🔄 Update Script` in the menu.\
-When there is a breaking change, you will be notified and asked to update manually.\
-Check the [releases page](https://github.com/JFK-05/scriptable-untis/releases) for more information about the changes.

 ## ⚒️ Configuration